siva-sankar-dev/declare/declare/README.md

 ## 📚 API Overview

-* `State<T>` – a reactive wrapper around a value with update and transform methods.
+* `Prop<T>` – a reactive wrapper around a value with update and transform methods.
 Notifies listeners on changes.
 * `Published<T>` – nullable reactive state, notifies its parent `ViewModel` when changed.
 * `Computed<T>` – a derived reactive value computed from one or more dependencies (`ValueListenable`s).
 * `ViewModel` – base class managing multiple reactive states and computed values, with lifecycle hooks `onInit()` and `onDispose()`.